METEO 3 Lesson 6 Images

 Text description of the sea-level pressure analysis from 18Z on September 8, 2011 image.

-The image is a weather map illustrating meteorological data over the southern United States, particularly focusing on the Gulf Coast region.
+The image is a surface weather map over the southern United States, particularly focusing on the Gulf Coast region.
 It shows contour lines of atmospheric pressure marked with isobars, which are brown concentric circles centered over the Gulf Coast, indicating a low-pressure system.
 Numerous weather station symbols populate the map, displaying temperature, dew point, wind speed, and wind direction using standard meteorological notation printed in various colors such as red, green, and blue.
 The numbers, laid out around each station, provide specific weather data including temperatures and pressure values.
-In the center, isobars are labeled with pressure readings, and the red number "989" near the center denotes the central pressure of the low-pressure system.
+Many of the isobars are labeled with their pressure contour, such as "1004" and "1000".

 Key Skill: Determining Wind Direction